apox64/md5breaker/README.md

-# md5breaker-python
+# md5breaker
-Simple md5 breaking service written in python using Flask and redis.
+Simple md5 breaking microservice written in python using Flask and redis.
 Offers an HTML frontend and an API.

+---

+## Usage

+1. put some wordlist files in `/wordlists`
+2. `/db/init`
+3. `/md5/21232f297a57a5a743894a0e4a801fc3` will give you the cleartext `admin` (JSON)

 ---